-Claremont was born November 25, 1950 in London, England and moved to the United States at a very young age.
+Claremont was born November 25, 1950 in London, England and, at a very young age moved to the United States.
 While most of the children his age found themselves watching and listening to everything sports, Claremont found a fascination with books like Dan Dare, even preferring them to titles like Batman and Superman.

 His comic career began in 1969 where he was hired as an editorial assistant at Marvel Comics.
 During this time he would receive his first plot assist credit for X-Men #59 (August, 1969).
 Seeing his potential, Roy Thomas assigned Claremont his very first script in Daredevil and the Black Widow.

 In 1974 Chris Claremont would be challenged with breathing new life into the failing Iron Fist title.
 For this title, he was teamed with John Byrne for the second time and as history teach us, this team would become legendary.
 Recognizing his talent, then Marvel editor-in-chief, Len Wein gave Claremont the underperforming X-Men so as to not upset any of the other writers.

 His run began in issue #94 (May, 1975) and immediately he began to look at how he could change it.
 He began to examine each of the characters motives, personalities and other “things” that would make them seem more relatable.
 From the onset of his run, the X-Men started to take off.
 The readers were able to relate to each of the characters through their problems, etc…

 The Dark Phoenix Saga became Claremont’s signature work and has often been cited as one of the greatest stories every told in comics.
 This story created a sort of sensation that the comic world had not seen before and it quickly became the go-to comic for readers and non-readers alike.
 To this day, even those who don’t know about comics, have often heard of the Dark Phoenix Saga.